Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 In 2020, the exam schedule in India was disrupted due to the COVID-19 pandemic and followed lockdown.
-This year also, with COVID-19 wreaking havoc in India, several state boards and CBSE, CISCE boards have cancelled and postponed board exams.
+This year also, with the surge in COVID-19 cases in the Country several state boards in addition to CBSE and ICSE board have cancelled Class 10 and Class 12 board exams.

 We have collated a list of dates of Class 10 and 12 board exams here: